 Next to the lighthouse, you’ll see the stump of La Torre Bombarda, the old 16th century watchtower built to warn coastal communities of Berber pirate attacks from North Africa.
-They were a serious menace back in the day; corsairs even based themselves on the Serra Gelada peninsula and nearby islands.
+They were a serious menace back in the day; the tower is part of a chain that stretches southward to Villajoyosa and beyond.

 Then head back the way you came to the car park and enjoy the same fantastic views, but this time in reverse order!